 Croatian hotels and resorts aren’t closed-off properties accessible only to tourists and staff.
 Instead, they are open to all, and locals come around to swim at the beach or have a drink.
-Remember that in Croatia all beaches are public and there is no way to forbid local people to use the beach.
+In Croatia, all beaches are public and they remain accessible to everybody.

 All inclusive family resorts Croatia are many, and often all inclusive Croatia resorts and hotels are a synonym for kids-friendly hotels.
 These two terms are often used interchangeably.
-However, hotels under the TUI Sensimar brand are the only Croatia all inclusive adults only properties.
+However, hotels under the TUI Sensimar brand are only Croatia all inclusive adults-only properties.

-Majority, if not all, all inclusive Croatia resorts and hotels have a direct beach access.
+The majority, if not all, all inclusive Croatia resorts and hotels have direct beach access.